 The table lists all the machines in the specified subscription, and for each machine it helps you understand the following details that show up based on the latest assessment:

 - Customer Managed Schedules—enables schedule patching on your existing VMs.
 The new patch orchestration option enables the two VM properties - Patch mode = Azure-orchestrated and BypassPlatformSafetyChecksOnUserSchedule = TRUE on your behalf after receiving your consent.

 - Azure Managed - Safe Deployment—for a group of virtual machines undergoing an update, the Azure platform will orchestrate updates.
 The VM is set to automatic VM guest patching.(i.e), the patch mode is AutomaticByPlatform.

 - Automatic by OS—the machine is automatically updated by the OS.

 - Image Default—for Linux machines, its default patching configuration is used.

 - Manual—you control the application of patches to a machine by applying patches manually inside the machine.
 In this mode automatic updates are disabled for Windows OS.

-The machine's status—for an Azure VM, it shows it's power state, and for an Arc-enabled server, it shows if it's connected or not.
+The machine's status: For an Azure VM, it shows its power state.
+For an Azure Arc-enabled server, it shows if it's connected or not.

 Use filters to focus on a subset of your resources.
-The selectors above the tiles return subscriptions, resource groups, resource types (that is, Azure VMs and Arc-enabled servers), regions, etc. and are based on the Azure role-based access rights you've been granted.
+The selectors above the tiles return subscriptions, resource groups, resource types (that is, Azure VMs and Azure Arc-enabled servers), and regions.
+They're based on the Azure role-based access rights you've been granted.
 You can combine filters to scope to a specific resource.